cessbub/cessbub/README.md

 # Hi there, I'm Cess! 👋

 Hey there!
-I'm Cess 👋 My journey is at the exciting intersection of design and technology.
+My journey is at the exciting intersection of design and technology.
 As a healthtech innovator and the co-founder of VitalRadar, I channel my artistic sensibilities into creating innovative healthcare solutions.

 # 👩‍💻 About Me